Last Updated: 4 months ago

 Making informed decisions based on personal preferences and lifestyle

 You want to be seeking hearing aid brands that fit your lifestyle.
 Are you someone who likes to work out often with hearing aids?
-Are you often in a noisy environment, works in a factory, or is social and likes to go out often?
+Are you often in a noisy environment, working in a factory, or are you social and like to go out often?
 Picking and choosing your hearing aids need to reflect who you are and the day-to-day experiences and goals that you have for yourself.

 FAQ.